dms-vep/RABV_Pasteur_G_DMS/data/README.md

  - `amino_acid`: amino acid residue mutation at position
  - `mutation_type`: can be *designed_mutation*, *stop* for introduced stop codons, or *unintended_mutation*.

+[./gene_sequence/](gene_sequence): This directory contains files which contain the protein and nucleic acid sequence of the glycoprotein.
+Note that these files only include the mutagenized ectodomain region of the glycoprotein.

 ## Illumina sequencing analysis of functional and antibody selections

 [barcode_runs.csv](barcode_runs.csv) contains the following columns: